Amanda-Katherine/bookclub-javascript-rails-api/README.md

 ## Contributing

-Contributions are welcome whether they be bug reports or pull requests at: https://github.com/Amanda-Katherine/bookclub-javascript-rails-api
+All contributions are welcome whether they be bug reports, pull requests, or fun new ideas at: https://github.com/Amanda-Katherine/bookclub-javascript-rails-api

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.